majdalsado/majdalsado.github.io/all_collections/_posts/2024-12-17-shutting-down-colive-values.md

 #### 2. Use social channels

-Some of our best insights came from engaging directly with our target audience.
+Our best insights came from engaging directly with our target audience.
 Reddit posts, Slack channels, and other social platforms provided invaluable feedback and early user interest.
 The enthusiasm from these communities kept me motivated during tough times.

 Users validating the idea keep you going:
 ![Users validating the idea](/assets/img/article_imgs//shutting-down-colive/reddit-validation-2.webp)